-Sprague, acting through officers, managers, subsidiary companies, and instrumentalities, owns or has owned and/or operates or has operated the Terminal, which consists of a "tank farm," a pipeline, a marine terminal, buildings, and infrastructure located at 740 Washington Street, Quincy, MA.
+Sprague, acting through officers, managers, subsidiary companies, and instrumentalities, owns, has owned, operates, or has operated the Terminal, which consists of a "tank farm," a pipeline, a marine terminal, buildings, and infrastructure located at 740 Washington Street, Quincy, MA.
 The Terminal is located at the confluence of the Town River and Weymouth Fore River.
+Sprague operates the Terminal pursuant to the National Pollutant Discharges Elimination System ("NPDES") individual permit number MA0028037, issued by the Environmental Protection Agency (the "Permit").
+The Permit was issued on May 12, 2011 and is currently in force.

-The Terminal is engaged in the receipt, storage, and wholesale distribution of petroleum products, vegetable oil, glycerin, tallow, caustic soda, and red dye.
-The facility is 10 acres in size and contains ten above-ground storage tanks with capacities between 1 million and 4.2 million gallons, and two smaller above-ground storage tanks.
-Sprague stores No. 2 fuel oil and diesel fuel in four tanks and leases six tanks to the adjoining Twin Rivers Technology facility holding vegetable oil, glycerin, and beef tallow.
+The Terminal receives, stores, and distributes wholesale at least the following substances: petroleum products, vegetable oil, glycerin, tallow, caustic soda, and red dye.
+The facility is ten acres in size and contains ten above-ground storage tanks with capacities between 1 million and 4.2 million gallons, and two smaller above-ground storage tanks.
+Sprague leases the Terminal property and some or all of the facilities from Twin Rivers Technology Quincy, LLC.
+Sprague stores No. 2 fuel oil and diesel fuel in four tanks, and six tanks at the Terminal hold vegetable oil, glycerin, and beef tallow.
 The Terminal receives product at the marine terminal area it shares with the Twin River Technologies facility and distributes it either via pipeline to the Twin Rivers Technology facility or via trucks.

-The Terminal's bulk storage tank farm is surrounded by a single earthen or concrete berm and some of the tanks have second, individual containment berms.
-According to the Terminal's recent draft National Pollutant Discharge Elimination System ("NPDES") permit ("Draft Permit"), stormwater is collected in the containment area around Tank 8 either via gravity or by manually operated pumps from around other tanks.
+The Terminal's bulk storage tank farm is surrounded by a single containment berm and some of the tanks have additional, individual containment berms.
+According to the Terminal's recent draft NPDES permit ("Draft Permit"), stormwater is collected in the containment area around Tank 8 either via gravity or by manually operated pumps from around other tanks.
 Stormwater from around the truck loading rack and parking areas is collected in a 10,000-gallon underground retention tank and then pumped into the tank farm.
 Collected stormwater is manually pumped to an oil water separator after a visual inspection for petroleum products.
 From there, stormwater is pumped via a single outfall into the Town River.